 A quick but informative post where our refrigerator repairman explains what to do if your refrigerator is buzzing and not cooling.

-When your refrigerator is buzzing and not cooling however, ice cream (and Olaf from Frozen – yep we have kids too) is subject to melting.
+When your refrigerator is buzzing and not cooling however, ice cream (and Olaf from Frozen) is subject to melting.

 Don’t panic just yet but rather try these 3 tips first:

 Check the easy stuff first

 Noises like a buzzing sound may not not actually stem from an appliance malfunction.

 Many times people optimize their space by stacking things on top or around the refrigerator.